Pakistan Flood Emergency

 What needs to happen now?

-We urgently need donations from Kiwis like you to ramp up our response and provide ongoing urgent relief:
+We urgently need donations from Kiwis like you to continue our response and provide ongoing urgent relief:

-Life-saving medical equipment and essential medicines and vaccines to avoid likely outbreaks of waterborne diseases.
+Life-saving medical equipment and essential medicines and vaccines to help prevent outbreaks of waterborne diseases.

 Nutrition treatment for women and children, including micro-nutrition supplements as the food scarcity and contaminated water supplies affect more of the population.